What Does Numbers 1:1-19 Mean?

 Key Takeaways

-- God organizes His people with purpose, not just for war but for identity.
+- God organizes His people with purpose and personal care.

 Application